Minor in Consciousness

 The University of Washington Bothell is a global pioneer with its Consciousness program.
 In September 2014, the University of Washington formally approved the Minor Degree in Consciousness – a first of its kind degree.
 Here’s the story:

-- BCONSC 499: Undergraduate Research: After completing the minor students will be eligible to participate in undergraduate research (1-5 cr).
+- BCONSC 499 - Undergraduate Research.
+After completing the minor, students will be eligible to participate in 1-to-5 credits of undergraduate research.
 Undergraduate research can be supervised by any interested faculty member.

 The Consciousness Minor offers students at all three UW campuses a coherent opportunity to explore big questions and bigger mysteries that have drawn the attention of some of the most brilliant scientists, scholars, and creative minds throughout the centuries.
 By emphasizing broad and rigorous approaches to the study of consciousness, the minor brings together a variety of scientific and contemplative disciplines to speak to the following goals: